gk199/P5_HCAL_RawData/README.md

 ```
 cmsRun pfg_Global_RAW_cfg_addTP.py
 ```
 this outputs a HCAL ntuple that can be analyzed in the Analyzer code.
-Ntuples saved in: `/eos/user/g/gkopp/QIEscans/HcalTupleMaker_QIE11_TP_13TeV_QIEphasescan_relNominal_run356815`.
+Ntuples saved in: `/eos/user/g/gkopp/QIEscans/HcalTupleMaker_QIE11_TP_13TeV_QIEphasescan_relNominal_run356815`, and now copied over to hcal_dpg space in `/eos/cms/store/group/dpg_hcal/comm_hcal/QIEPhaseScan2022/356815_HCALtupleMaker/`, including one file from a nominal phase run.

 ## Analysis
 For HB HE timing, all the needed data is saved in the QIE11 branches.
 I started this code from scratch, using the outline provided after running: